Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

 A second key benefit of the RC model is the ability to consider both (1) heterogeneity in choice parameters across nodes and (2) correlations between choice parameters.
-As we saw in Section \ref{subsec:CiteComparisonMNL}, this is an improvement over the original MNL model, which is commonly employed.
-Because many popular models (such as SAOMs, LSMs, and ERGMs) use the {original} MNL model, they are unable to capture this heterogeneity.
+As we saw in Section \ref{subsec:CiteComparisonMNL}, this is an improvement over the original MNL model, which is in common use.
+Because many popular models (such as SAOMs and LSMs) use the original MNL model, they are unable to capture this heterogeneity.
 In theory, many of these models can employ the RC model instead of an MNL model.
 Exploring these extensions is an avenue for future research.
+REMs are another popular class of models for the study of sequential networks like our patent citation network \cite{butts20084}, and it is worthwhile to study such networks using an REM that (as in the RC) incorporates heterogeneous and correlated choices parameters of the nodes in a network.